Viticulture and Winemaking in the Amerino area

 The rural landscape is characterised by the presence of olive groves and vineyards, symbols of an excellent food and wine tradition and genuine flavours.

-Sangiovese is the most widespread black grape in central Italy and is also used in the composition of almost all the denomination wines of the region, produced on its own or in blends with local and international varieties, such as Merlot and Cabernet Sauvignon.
+Sangiovese is the most widespread black grape in central Italy and it is also used in the composition of almost all the denomination wines of the region, produced on its own or in blends with local and international varieties, such as Merlot and Cabernet Sauvignon.
 Its great versatility and taste-olfactory expression make it difficult to outline specific common identity characteristics of regional wine production.
-The resulting wines are thick, well structured, and acidic, with good tannins and elegant notes of ripe red fruit and clear aromas of leather and tobacco.
+The resulting wines are thick, well-structured and acidic, with good tannins and elegant notes of ripe red fruit and clear aromas of leather and tobacco.

-Another grape variety cultivated in the Amerino area with excellent results is Montepulciano, which produces both pure and blended wines with intense colour, fruity and spicy aromas and great structure.
+Another grape variety cultivated in the Amerino area with excellent results, is Montepulciano, which produces both pure and blended wines with intense colour, fruity and spicy aromas and great structure.

-An equally interesting grape variety is Aleatico, vinified in its sweet version, which stands out for its strong aromaticity and fragrant fruity and floral notes.
+An equally interesting grape variety is Aleatico, vinified in its sweet version, which stands out for its strong aromaticity and its fragrant fruity and floral notes.